MIDS-scaling-up/v2/week13/hw/README.md

 ## To submit
 Please submit the time it took you to train the model along with the final accuracy top1/top5 that you were able to achieve.
 Were you able to outperform Dusty's results on ResNet13?
 What training parameters you adjusted?
 Why?
 How long did the training take you?
 Please save your trained model, we'll use it for the lab.
+Also please review the architecture of the [Wide ResNet 50-2](https://pytorch.org/hub/pytorch_vision_wide_resnet/) network, we will discuss it in class.

 Credit / no credit only